Synchronization in the presence of distributed delays

-\emph{Global frequency of phase-locked steady states.} We look for phase-locked synchronized solutions of Eq.~(\ref{eqn:general-model}) with no phase lags:
+\emph{Collective frequency of phase-locked states.} Synchronized solutions are the most striking manifestation of dynamical order \cite{SynchRosenPikovKurths,manrubia}.
+We look for phase-locked synchronized solutions of Eq.~(\ref{eqn:general-model}) with no phase lags:

-where the phases of all oscillators are equal and grow linearly in time with the global frequency $\Omega$.
-We substitute this ansatz into Eq. (\ref{eqn:general-model}) and obtain the solution for $\Omega$ by a self-consistent approach \cite{SchusterWagner89,Yeung99}:
+where the phases of all oscillators are equal and grow linearly in time with a collective frequency $\Omega$.
+We substitute this ansatz into Eq.~(\ref{eqn:general-model}) and obtain a transcendental equation for $\Omega$ \cite{SchusterWagner89,Yeung99,Earl03,papachristodoulou05,papachristodoulou06}:

-Eq.~(\ref{eqn:global-freq-coherent}) is independent from the number of oscillators in the system.
-It depends only on the mean delay, and not on the particular shape of the delay distribution $g(s)$.
-In particular, this means that the functional dependence of the global frequency in steady state is identical for discrete delays $\tau$ and distributed delays with mean $\bar{\tau}=\tau$.\\
+Eq.~(\ref{eqn:collective-freq-coherent}) is independent of the number of oscillators in the system and the network topology.
+Furthermore, it depends only on the mean delay $\bar\tau$ and not on the particular shape of the delay distribution $g(s)$.
+This means that the functional dependence of the collective frequency of the synchronized state is identical for discrete delays $\tau$ and distributed delays with mean $\bar{\tau}=\tau$.\\

-\emph{Linear stability of the synchronized steady state.} Earl and Strogatz \cite{Earl03} derived a stability criterion for the phase-locked steady state in systems of coupled phase oscillators with discrete delays in the coupling, corresponding to $g(s)=\delta(s-\bar{\tau})$ in Eq. (\ref{eqn:general-model}).
-Their result holds for arbitrary coupling topologies where each oscillator has the same number of coupling connections, see Fig. \ref{fig:networks}.
-We extend this result for arbitrary delay distributions $g(s)$.
-The stability of the solutions of Eq. (\ref{eqn:global-freq-coherent}) is determined by linear stability analysis.
-We add a perturbation $q_k(t)$ to Eq. (\ref{eqn:synch-solution}):
+\emph{Linear dynamics close to the synchronized state.} Close to a synchronized state described by Eq.~(\ref{eqn:collective-freq-coherent}), the linearized dynamics of the system is studied by considering a weak perturbation $q_k(t)$ to Eq.~(\ref{eqn:synch-solution}):

-with $\epsilon \ll 1$ and substitute it into Eq. (\ref{eqn:general-model}).
-The first order dynamic equations for the time evolution of the perturbation read:
+with $\epsilon \ll 1$, and substituting into Eq.~(\ref{eqn:general-model}).
+The linear dynamic equations for the perturbation are:

 where